MEGA65/mega65-libc/README.md

 ## With Clang

-Include the .c and .h files from the `clang` directory that you need.
-We are currently waiting for 65ce02 instructions to be merged in order to assemble the .s files (https://github.com/llvm-mos/llvm-mos/pull/192).
-We also provide a CMake setup to export the library.
+Either use the provided CMake setup (details in the Clang folder) or merely include the .c and .h files from the `clang` directory that you need.
+For the latter method, don't forget to include `-mcpu=mos65c02` when compiling.

 # Function descriptions